dan-oak/github-sync/README.md

 ## Requirements

-- Unix
-- ZSH
-- Git
-- GNU coreutils
-- GNU parallel
+Unix, ZSH, Git, GNU coreutils, GNU parallel

 ## Setup

-`setup.zsh` will guide you through a couple of environment variables to be set.
-Alternatively `cp env.template.zsh env.zsh`, edit it and `source env.zsh`.
+`bin/setup.zsh` will guide you through a couple of environment variables to be set.
+Alternatively `cp bin/env.template.zsh bin/env.zsh`, edit it and `source bin/env.zsh`.

 ## See also